 - Advanced simulation

 Making a global impact

 We work extensively with C40 Cities to generate original research, thought leadership, tools and methodologies and pilot these with cities across the world.
 Our team led a major two-year programme of technical assistance to 25 global cities to assess the air quality, health and economic benefits of climate action.
-For C40, we also led a study on the multiple benefits of deep retrofit, including job creation, as well as reduced energy poverty, asthma and cold mortality.
+Our sustainability consultants also led a C40 study into the multiple benefits of deep retrofit, including job creation, as well as reduced energy poverty, asthma and cold mortality.

 For New York City, we developed the action plan to align the city to principles of the Paris Agreement, reaffirming the city’s commitment to do its part to limiting global temperature rise to 1.5 degrees Celsius.
 Members of our Boston office also contributed to authoring the proposed Net Zero stretch energy code (“E-Z Code”) for Massachusetts, building off the AIA Zero Code.

 For Los Angeles County we developed the first Countywide Sustainability Plan and Green House Gas Inventory for the county working extensively with community-based organisations, advocacy groups, County agencies and incorporated cities.
 We have produced collaborative Sustainability Plans for a number of Universities including University of Pittsburgh, University of North Carolina and University College London.
 Our sustainability consultants brought together University of Manchester, Manchester Metropolitan University and University of Salford in a collaborative design sprint on student mental health.